2025 Player Registration

 When Does Registration Close?

-Short answer is March 1st.
+Short answer is March 1st for player in Minor, Major or Junior Divisions.
 However, they may close sooner than that.
 As divisions fill we may close them and add your child to a waitlist in the chance a spot opens.

-Due to the nature of High School sports registrations for senior baseball and softball will stay open much longer.
+Due to the nature of High School sports registrations for Senior Baseball and Senior Softball will stay open much longer.

 What does my child need in order to play Tee Ball?